edamla/mediterraneanagency/_books/2021-09-01-my-grandmother-says.md

 that...
-Our author reaches out his hand from a corner of the book full of proverbs, idioms, old songs, new songs, books and photographs, just like our grand- mother did, and asks curiously: “Is the world still the same?”
+Our author reaches out his hand from a corner of the book full of proverbs, idioms, old songs, new songs, books and photographs, just like our grandmother did, and asks curiously: “Is the world still the same?”
 This question takes us on a journey to completely different realms...
-Are you ready for a journey with our grand- mother, who is the embodiment of the bridge from past to present?
+Are you ready for a journey with our grandmother, who is the embodiment of the bridge from past to present?
 Those who hide the grandmother somewhere inside themselves...
 Please guide...